 There’s one final question to ask a potential financial advisor, and it’s a bit more subjective than the others: “Why should I choose you over the other financial advisors I’m interviewing?”

 An experienced financial advisor should know how to answer this question.
-For instance, Sophia Bera, a CFP interviewed by Forbes, says she likes to pitch herself to clients as “your financially savvy best friend.”
-Her main focus is on investing her clients’ money in a way that fits their values.
+For instance, some advisors focus mainly on investing their clients’ money in a way that fits their values.
 This approach would be ideal for a client who’s interested in socially responsible investing, but maybe not for one who just wants to earn the highest possible return.

 There’s no right or wrong answer to this last question, but a good financial advisor should have an answer.
 It tells you they’ve put some thought into how they work with clients and what kind of relationship they want to have.
 Based on this information, you can choose a planner whose approach is right for you.

 The idea of grilling potential financial advisors with this list of questions might make you feel a little uncomfortable.
 However, it’s no more than they expect.
-They understand the relationship between advisor and client is an important one and you need to make sure you’re a good fit for each other.
+A good advisor knows the relationship between advisor and client is an important one and you need to be a good fit for each other.
+After all, if you didn’t care about the human touch, you could just use a robo-advisor.

 If you feel awkward because you know a lot less about personal finance than the person you’re interviewing, just think of the process as a job interview.
 Any time you hire someone for a job, you naturally have to check their qualifications.
 Hiring a financial advisor is no different.